CH4148MX/garand-docs/proposal.md

 | `SP`  | 32   | 16       | Stack Pointer                  |

 #### Binding & Locking
 As we are writing a multi-core architecture, we are very likely to run into race conditions when writing to/reading from registers.
+A special feature in each core is thus needed.

 As such, at the hardware level, we will implement an atomic locking mechanism that activates when a core writes to a register.
 The way this works is simple: the first core that writes to a register will have its operations carried out, while the other cores will have to wait until the lock is released.
 We will keep track of this using a table protected by atomic locks.

 Furthermore, we are also going to introduce the concept of register binding for IO registers.
 The motivation behind this is to create a hassle-free experience for a developer that is interfacing with hardware devices.
 This will be provided in the form of the `BIND` instruction, which will take an IO-specific register, store the memory address of an IO device (which would likely be mapped to an index) in one of the IO registers, and protects the value in the IO-register from being overwritten.
 That way, we do not need to do static memory writes to registers.

 ### Fetching Model
 As described earlier, our word size is 32 bits.
 To fully take advantage of this, we will use the `multiple words per instruction` fetch model.
 This will give us optimal code size while performing relatively efficiently.
+The only way to fetch data to/from memory is Load and Store.
+The corresponding instructions for the two operations are: `MREAD`, `MWRITE`.

 ### Memory Architecture
 We want to keep our instruction and data memory together; as such, we will use the _Princeton_ architecture.

 ### Addressing Modes

-- Load-Store: for memory load/store instructions only.
+Our architecture supports 2 types of address modes:
+- Register: Register value will be read and used as address for the next execution of the processor.
+For instruction details, see `BRUH.CC`
-- Register, Immediate, PC + Immediate Offset (PC Relative): for the rest of the instructions.
+- PC + Immediate Offset (PC Relative): Address for the next execution of the processor will be calculated using Program Counter (current address) plus specified offset immediate.
+This is the recommended method for subroutine branching.
+For instruction details, see `B.CC`

 ### Instructions